Willing to help

 Our Donor Liaison Officer, Emma Quigley, gives her personal account of why she and her husband, Dan, made the decision to support the Leukaemia Foundation and their other favourite charities through a Gift in Will.

-Like many Queenslanders, I began the new year thinking about future goals and resolutions.
+Like many Aussies, I began the new year thinking about future goals and resolutions.
 My husband and I realised we wanted to cement our support for the causes we feel passionate about, through a gift in our Wills.

-I have worked with the Leukaemia Foundation of Queensland since 2006 and most recently in the role of Donor Liaison Officer.
+I have worked with the Leukaemia Foundation since 2006 and most recently in the role of Donor Liaison Officer.
 For a number of years I have been raising awareness about leaving gifts in Wills as a way of supporting the Foundation.
 I have seen the incredible impact these types of donations have on the lives of patients and families who benefit from our services.

 My husband, Dan, and I have a young daughter and like many other families, we don’t have enough disposable income to give regularly to these causes.
 We know that a gift in our Wills is an easy way of supporting our chosen charities and making an important difference.